Local network plans

 If your phone supports eSIM (most newer smartphones do), this is the most convenient option:

-You can buy eSIMs from online providers like Vietnamesim.com.
+You can buy eSIMs from online providers like Vietnamesim.com (we are a branch of GIGAGO, but specialized for Vietnam only).
 The eSIM has enough functions like physical ones but does not require swapping out and inserting.
 You can buy it online, receive it through email and install it by scanning a QR code. eSIM is perfect for travelers who want everything ready before arrival.

 Choose Viettel eSIM for trips longer than 15 days – get cheap data.